MEDICARE ADVANTAGE

 3. Government regulations.
 MAPD plan’s benefits and premiums increase because the MA is paying instead of Medicare.
 You can return to Original Medicare (Parts A and B), but you lose your Medicare Advantage benefits as a form or supplemental coverage.
 With a Medigap plan, you can move to another alphabet plan of equal or lesser value in order to reduce premiums, if necessary.
 Or, enroll in a Medicare Advantage plan during the Annual Enrollment Period (AEP).
 In other words, you have options.

 4. Most MA plans are HMOs.
-Beginning in 2013, Medical Loss Ratio (MLR) rules and frozen benefit levels will be imposed to control health care costs.
+Beginning in 2013, Medical Loss Ratio (MLR) rules and frozen benefit levels were imposed to control health care costs.
 Political and economic forces will pressure the government to constrain future benefit/cost ratios because Congress controls Medicare Advantage plans administered by insurance companies.
 Medigap plans are regulated by the states and supplement parts A and B of Medicare.
 So, as Social Security Medicare benefits change, a Medigap plan will adjust to meet the gaps in coverage.

 5. Echelon tier health care.
 As more people enroll in Medicare and the uninsured population meet the mandate to get health insurance in 2014, the health care delivery system, (doctors, hospitals, labs, clinics, etc.), will be confronted with greater demand for their services without a commensurate increase in providers.
 Medigap policyholders will rank higher in the echelon of benefit tiers, because their plans pay providers more for their services-especially Plan F members.
 Already, some doctors are demanding concierge service fees as a source for additional income to their practice.
 Medicare Advantage plans are HMOs, and do not have the same financial leverage to pay healthcare providers if the government reduces the monthly fees paid to insurance companies for plan administration.